adimova/smarthome/docs/documentation/features/java.api.demo.md

 #### Action Type

 Action Type gives a base for creation of Action objects.
 Welcome Home Application illustrates how to implement some specific Action Types and how to provide them.
-In this demo is exposed one   Action Type `WelcomeHomeActionType`.
+In this demo is exposed one Action Type:

+    WelcomeHomeActionType

 `WelcomeHomeActionType` can be used for creation of the Actions that give a command to the particular home devices.
 Then they will execute it and the rule will be completed.